Metric results on sumsets and Cartesian products of classes of Diophantine sets

-Recalling Erd\H{o}s' other result from~\cite{erdos} that any real number can be written as the product of two Liouville numbers, it is natural to wonder if product sets of Diophantine numbers with prescribed irrationality exponents are typically large as well.
+The answer is affirmative in the special case that \eqref{eq:assuan} holds and $\lambda_2=2$ (after relabelling if necessary), by the argument of the proof of Corollary~\ref{covier}.
+Recalling another result by Erd\H{o}s from~\cite{erdos} that any real number can be written as a product of two Liouville numbers, it is natural to ask if the product sets of Diophantine numbers with prescribed irrationality exponents are typically large as well.

 \begin{problem} Is there an analogue of Theorem~\ref{nonarxiv} for the product sets $\mathscr{W}_{\lambda_{0}}\cdot \mathscr{W}_{\lambda_{1}}$? \end{problem}